10 Premium Investment Immigration Programs for UHNWIs

 Still, Singapore’s Global Investor Program offers three main options for investment:

-• Invest at least SGD10 million into a new or existing business in Singapore and hire at least 30 employees
+- Invest at least SGD10 million into a new or existing business in Singapore and hire at least 30 employees, of which at least half have to be citizens of Singapore, and at least 10 need to be ‘new employees’

 The program grants permanent residence to investors.
-However, it’s important to note that business costs, corporate taxes and the overall cost of living in Singapore are relatively high.
+However, it’s important to note that business costs, corporate taxes and Singapore’s overall cost of living are relatively high.

 And Singapore does not offer dual citizenship, which is certainly a factor any Nomad Capitalist should seriously consider.